db_upgrade [-NsVv] [-h home] [-P password] file ...

 As part of the upgrade from the Berkeley DB 3.0 release to the 3.1 release, the on-disk format of duplicate data items changed.
-To correctly upgrade the format requires applications to specify whether duplicate data items in the database are sorted or not.
-Specifying the DB_DUPSORT flag informs DB->upgrade that the duplicates are sorted; otherwise they are assumed to be unsorted.
+To correctly upgrade the format requires that applications specify whether duplicate data items in the database are sorted or not.
+Specifying the -s flag means that the duplicates are sorted; otherwise, they are assumed to be unsorted.
 Incorrectly specifying the value of this flag may lead to database corruption.

-Further, because the DB->upgrade method upgrades a physical file (including all the databases it contains), it is not possible to use DB->upgrade to upgrade files in which some of the databases it includes have sorted duplicate data items, and some of the databases it includes have unsorted duplicate data items.
-If the file does not have more than a single database, if the databases do not support duplicate data items, or if all of the databases that support duplicate data items support the same style of duplicates (either sorted or unsorted), DB->upgrade will work correctly as long as the DB_DUPSORT flag is correctly specified.
-Otherwise, the file cannot be upgraded using DB->upgrade; it must be upgraded manually by dumping and reloading the databases.
+Because the db_upgrade utility upgrades a physical file (including all the databases it contains), it is not possible to use db_upgrade to upgrade files where some of the databases it includes have sorted duplicate data items, and some of the databases it includes have unsorted duplicate data items.
+If the file does not have more than a single database, if the databases do not support duplicate data items, or if all the databases that support duplicate data items support the same style of duplicates (either sorted or unsorted), db_upgrade will work correctly as long as the -s flag is correctly specified.
+Otherwise, the file cannot be upgraded using db_upgrade, and must be upgraded manually using the db_dump and db_load utilities.

 Copyright (c) 1996-2005 Sleepycat Software, Inc. - All rights reserved.